Ben Foster (footballer): International career

 Foster stated in a 2020 interview that he found Capello difficult to work with, not only as a manager but also as a person.
 Foster had been training with England for a friendly match when his pregnant wife went into labour.
 Capello initially refused to allow Foster to leave for his child's birth, before reluctantly allowing it only after Foster pleaded with him.
 Three hours after his child's birth, Capello called Foster and urged him to return to the training camp immediately, promising Foster that he would play the second half of the upcoming match.
 Ultimately, Foster was not brought on in the second half and played no role in the match; Capello offered no acknowledgement or explanation to Foster.
 Shortly after, in May 2011, Foster announced that he would be making himself unavailable for international selection for an indefinite period.
 He intended to "prolong [his] club career for as long as possible" by allowing his body "a proper rest period between games" to reduce "niggling" injuries.
 It was not until February 2013 – after Capello had been succeeded by Roy Hodgson – that he made himself available for selection again.
 In the next international break, he was called up to the England squad for World Cup qualifiers against San Marino and Montenegro.
 On 29 May 2013 Foster represented England in a friendly fixture against the Republic of Ireland.

 Foster was selected in the final 23 for England's 2014 World Cup squad, and played in the 2–2 draw with Ecuador in preparation for the tournament.
 With England unable to advance to the last 16, he played the whole 90 minutes of the last group match against Costa Rica, and kept a clean sheet in the 0–0 draw in Belo Horizonte.

-YouTube
+Online media

 Foster has a verified YouTube channel called "Ben Foster – The Cycling GK", which he started in 2020 during the UK's COVID-19 lockdown.
 He posts cycling videos and matchday vlogs, including GoPro footage of the games in the back of his goal; he occasionally wears an Insta360 camera fastened to his chest to provide a first-person viewpoint.
 As of April 2023, the channel has amassed over 1.43 million subscribers and over 138 million views.

 He also has a podcast called "Fozcast – The Ben Foster Podcast", which he hosts with Tom Ochoa.
 Foster also has a golf channel called "The Golfing GK", and hosts a debate show on his channel called "The Football Fill-In", which began during the 2022–23 Premier League season.